dmitry-korolev/light-observable/docs/combine/concat.md

 concat(streamA, streamB): -a-b-c--d-e-f-|
 ```

-Creates an output Observable which sequentially emits all values from given Observable and then moves on to the next.
+Creates an output Observable which sequentially emits all values from given source `stream` and then moves on to the next.
 ```typescript
 import { concat, of } from 'light-observable/observable'